Garlic Butter Shrimp Pasta with Tomatoes

 This post may contain affiliate links.
 Please read my disclosure policy.

-This classic shrimp pasta recipe cooks in minutes and will totally satisfy your dinner cravings!
-Juicy shrimp in a light garlic butter sauce with fresh tomatoes feels perfect for an easy elevated meal or date night at home.
+This pasta with shrimp in a garlicky sauce is a fast weeknight dinner, combining sautéed shrimp and sweet fresh tomatoes.
+It cooks in minutes, and is my pick for an easy elevated meal or date night at home.
 Don’t miss a single drop of the savory sauce!

-When I went to Italian restaurants back in the day (and wasn’t much of a cook yet) I’d always order the shrimp scampi, sometimes with squid ink pasta, which usually came served over a giant pile of spaghetti.
+Back in the day (and wasn’t much of a cook yet) I’d always order the shrimp pasta at our local restaurants, which was usually served over a giant pile of spaghetti.
 I’d practically cry with happiness.

 Key shrimp pasta ingredients